 ...and so on.

 Get this information down in writing and distribute it to your employees and the other rota managers.
-If, like most hospitality businesses, you have many seasonal staff, having a document with all this info on will prove invaluable.
+If, like most hospitality businesses, you have lots of seasonal staff, having a document with all this info on will prove invaluable.

 We get it: rota planning is the last thing you want to do with your work day.
 But if you want to maintain your usual standard of service, needs must.
 After all, the more efficient your rota management is, the better — not just for you, but your employees and customers too.